 The Employee Assistance Program is proud to announce our Strengthening Relationships Presentation Series.
 This series is part of EAP’s Building Community Initiative.
 Join us monthly on zoom as speakers share their professional expertise on helping people strengthen their relationships, with a range of topics and strategies for intimate relationships, friendships, families, and coworkers.
 See a list of our planned speakers and presentations below.
-(UTLearn links will be posted before each presentation.)
+Sign up now on UT Learn.

-October: "Bridging Diverse Identities in Love” presented by Vagdevi Meunier, PsyD on Tuesday 10/19 at 12:00 p.m.
+March: “Bridging Diverse Identities in Love” presented by Vagdevi Meunier, PsyD, a Gottman Master Trainer and the Founder/Executive Director of The Center for Relationships on 3/8 at 12:00p.m.
 Diversity makes relationships stronger!
 How can we harness the power of difference in intimate relationships to build intimacy, friendship, and shared meaning?
 Come learn how to build love maps, emotional bank accounts, and turn gridlock into dialogue even when you and your partner come from different worldviews and intersectional identities.

 May: “The Power of the Parent-Child Relationship: Enhancing Attachment Connection" presented by Kat Scherer, PhD, Psychologist, educator, and co-founder of Austin IN Connection on 5/15 at 12:00p.m.
 This presentation is about a relationship-based approach to parenting aimed at enhancing the connection between caregivers and children.
 This approach integrates the sciences of neurobiology, attachment, emotion regulation and discipline.
 It also introduces the 7 essential attachment needs of children to guide parenting decisions.
 Sign up here.